How We Tested

 Two Great Griddles

 In the end, we found two griddles we liked, each with minor innovations that improve upon this classic appliance.
-Our Best Buy, the Presto 19-Inch Electric Tilt-n-Fold Griddle ($43.99), offers the roomiest cooking surface, which makes it a good pick if you’re cooking for an extra-large crowd.
+Our Best Buy, the Presto 19-Inch Electric Tilt-n-Fold Griddle, at just under $45, offers the roomiest cooking surface, which makes it a good pick if you’re cooking for an extra-large crowd.
 However, it took the longest (13 minutes) to heat and the cooking wasn’t quite as consistent as on our favorite griddle.

-The BroilKing Professional Griddle with Backsplash ($99.00), the new version of our previous winner, is our top choice.
+The BroilKing Professional Griddle with Backsplash, the new version of our previous winner, is our top choice; it costs just under $100.
 The company told us that it changed this model’s nonstick coating and made some improvements to heat retention, but otherwise the design is the same as when we last tested.
 It was the only griddle that varied less than 10 degrees from the set temperature at any place on the surface.
 We loved its removable splash guard, which contained grease and ensured that no pancakes went toppling over the edge.
 It consistently produced golden-brown pancakes, crispy French toast, and evenly seared burgers.

-We purchased six electric griddles, priced from $29.99 to $99.00, and used them to cook Best Buttermilk Pancakes, Extra-Crispy French Toast, and hamburgers.
+We purchased six electric griddles, priced from about $30 to just under $100, and used them to cook Best Buttermilk Pancakes, Extra-Crispy French Toast, and hamburgers.
 We took the temperature of each cooking surface at 2-minute intervals and timed how long each griddle took to come up to temperature.
 We washed each griddle three times by hand and scratched the surface 10 times with a metal spatula.
 We measured the capacity of the grease trap, the overall dimensions, and the dimensions of the cooking surface, as well as the placement and size of the heating elements located on the undersides of the griddles.
 Results were averaged, and products appear below in order of preference.